Yasser-Saadi-7/BiteMe/README.md

 - Monthly Report Generation: Access to detailed, view-ready reports for their branch:
   - **Income Report:** Financial analysis of revenues.
   - **Order Report:** Breakdown of orders by item type.
   - **Performance Report:** Graphical analysis of adherence to delivery times.

+### 💼 For the Business Client (Sponsor)
+- Corporate Management Portal: The system provides a dedicated interface for business clients (Sponsors) with special permissions to manage and control their organization's food orders.
+- Order Tracking and Management: The Sponsor has access to two key tools:
+  - **View Order History:** The ability to view all orders placed under the business account.
+  - **Update Order Status:** The ability to access the order management screen (Update Status) to approve new employee orders or update their status, providing full operational control over the corporate ordering process.

 ---